afrozeverse/bookmarkSaver_DjangoTemplate/README.md

-# Bookmark Saver
+# FavLink

 ## 📌 Project Overview
-Bookmark Saver is a Django-based web application that allows users to save, manage, and organize their bookmarks efficiently using a clean web interface.
+FavLink is a Django-based web application that allows users to save, manage, and organize their bookmarks efficiently using a clean web interface.

 This project was built as part of a hackathon submission.